vkamiansky/omniture-interceptor/fsharp-in-short.md

 ```
 The function returns first n elements of the list.

-By now you should have enough F# knowledge to read the sources of the Omniture interceptor and to continue studying F#.
+By now you should have enough F# knowledge to read the sources of the Omniture Interceptor and to continue studying F#.